2018 Forum – Young economists’ session

 In a first for the ECB, in 2018 we invited Simon Clark, a YouTuber and PhD graduate from the University of Exeter, to interview the young economists.

 The 2018 Forum focused on price and wage-setting in advanced economies.
-Eleven PhD students came to Sintra, Portugal, to compete in the young economists’ poster session, sharing their research with policymakers and top academics in the form of a poster.
+Eleven PhD students came to Sintra, Portugal, to compete in the young economists’ poster session, sharing their research with policymakers and top academics.
 During the event, Forum participants had the opportunity to vote for the best poster.